devloperkrishnaaggarwal/-PicAuth/README.md

 # How It works

 It is a website that have gallery of some images.
-Everytime when you click on any image your page redirect to a new page and there's author name and their work.
+Everytime when you click on any image your page redirect to a new page where there's author name and their work.

 ## Tech Stack